dqops/dqo/docs/command-line-interface/run.md

 ___
 ### **dqo run**

+Starts DQO in a server mode, continuously running a job scheduler that runs the data quality checks

 **Description**

-Starts DQO in a server mode, continuously running a job scheduler that runs the data quality checks.
+This command is useful when you want to continuously monitor the quality of your data in real-time.
+The job scheduler runs in the background, allowing you to perform other tasks while the DQO is running.

 **Command-line synopsis**